jaywardell/PersistentMenuBarItem/README.md

         @Environment(\.bringBackFromBackground) var bringBackFromBackground

         var body: some View {

             Button("New Window…", action: newWindowButtonTapped)
-                // you will need this if you have set the
-                // menuBarExtraStyle to .window
-                // otherwise it's not necessary
-                .contentShape(.rect)

             Divider()

             Button("Show Onboarding View…", action: onboardingButtonTapped)
-            // you will need this if you have set the
-            // menuBarExtraStyle to .window
-            // otherwise it's not necessary
-                .contentShape(.rect)

             Divider()

             Button("Quit") {
                 NSApplication.shared.terminate(self)
             }
-            // you will need this if you have set the
-            // menuBarExtraStyle to .window
-            // otherwise it's not necessary
-            .contentShape(.rect)
         }

         private func reactivateApp() {